 STATE JOINT AND SEVERAL LIABILTY CONTRIBUTION LAW STATUTE OF LIMITATIONS KENTUCKY Pure Several Liability Several Liability; no right of contribution between co-defendants.
-K.R.S. § 411.182. assigned to settling parties but not to non-parties.
+K.R.S. § 411.182.
+Contribution allowed (unless act of moral turpitude), but rare, because defendants are severally liable only for a percentage of liability based on assessed percentage of fault.
+Percentages are assigned to settling parties but not to non-parties.
 Settlement discharges defendant from any liability in contribution.
-K.R.S. § payment by contribution plaintiff.
-LOUISIANA Co., 151 F. Supp.3d 715 (E.D.
-La.
-2015).
-Plaintiff responsible for his own tortfeasors, he deprives the remaining tortfeasors (obligors) of their right of contribution and reduces the recovery against the remaining obligor by the percentage of fault of the released One (1) year SOL applies but runs from date of payment.
+K.R.S. § 412.030; Dix & Assocs.
+Pipeline Contractors v.
+Key, 799 S.W.2d 24 (Ky.
+1990). payment by contribution plaintiff.
+K.R.S. § 413.120.
+Baker v.
+Richeson, 440 S.W.2d 272 LOUISIANA and divisible" obligation.
+It is described as "comparative fault."
+A defendant's liability is proportionate to his percentage of fault.
+Notre Dame, LLC v.
+Kolbe & Kolbe Mill Work Contribution permits a tortfeasor who has paid more than his share of a solidary obligation (joint liability) to seek reimbursement from the other tortfeasors for their respective shares of the judgment, but only if actions are intentional and/or willful.
+Hamway v.
+Braud , 838 So.2d 803 (La.
+App.
+2002).
+When a plaintiff settles with and releases one of several joint tortfeasors, he deprives the remaining tortfeasors (obligors) of their right of contribution and reduces the recovery against the remaining obligor by the percentage of fault of the released tortfeasor.
+Taylor v.
+U.S.F.& G. , 630 So.2d 237 (La.
+1993).
+Non-parties who are found at fault may also be assigned a percentage of fault, reducing the defendant's liability to the One (1) year SOL applies but runs from date of payment.
 La.
 Civ.
 Code Art.
 3492, 3595; Cole v.
 Celotex Corp., 599 So.2d 1058 (La.
 1992).